aicore/Core-Analytics-Server/README.md

    1. `storage`: Configuration on where to persist the rotated dump file.
       1. `destination`: Can be `none`, `local` or `linode`.
           2. If the destination is `local`, the dumps will be persisted in the current machine.
-          2. If the destination is `none`, the dumps will be deleted as soon as it is rotated.
+          3. If the destination is `none`, the dumps will be deleted as soon as it is rotated.
           4. If `destination` is `linode`, then provide linode object storage access config here.
+          5. `uploadRetryTimeSecs`, the system will try to retry a failed upload to linode based on this timeout. default is 30 seconds.
              ```
              // Linode storage config example:
              "storage": {